a-know/Pixela/README.md

-Pixela - Pixelation API Service
+Pixela - Record and Visualize your effort.
+All by API.
 ============

 [![](https://pixe.la/assets/images/other_images/pixela-logo.png)](https://pixe.la)